Tools To “Make Ideas Happen”

 Behance isn’t only the purveyor of the Action Method and supporting tools, they also foster a network where creative professionals – yes, that including us marketers too – may share creative work, collaborate, exchange tips, and post jobs.

 The notebook is spiral bound and the pad has tear-off sheets.
-Each have 50 pages.
+Each has 50 pages.
 (Both fit within a three-ring notebook).

 Action Pad Mini